 How much will it cost for my child to attend?

 Fees for SR are based on a family's income and size.
 The fee scale is set by the State of Connecticut.
 Fees range from free to a maximum of $175/week.
 Consult the SR fee table HERE.

 Do students in PreK receive preference for Kindergarten?

-Students in NHPS and private SR programs receive preference for their neighborhood school.
+Students in SR programs in NHPS and the community based programs do not recieve prefence for their neighborood school.

 NHPS SCHOOL READINESS